juergenschubert/docker-ubuntu-grafana-influxdb/README.md

+# Visualize YOUR DataDomain with Grafana

-The Dashboard showing some Information of your DD
+The Dashboard showing some Information about your DD
 ![DDGrafana-dashboard](https://user-images.githubusercontent.com/17120076/116391028-f5210800-a81e-11eb-923c-2f649867e92e.gif)

 Visualize the DD Alerts of your DataDomain.